architecture-building-systems/CityEnergyAnalyst/legacy/Readme.md

 6. Network_layout: It contains scripts to generate the layout of a thermal network with ArcGIS.
 A new script was developed in python. the network layout was the last step for CEA to become full open source

+7. config_editor: This was an initial interface to CEA.
+It is not anymore supported.